DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 sdns://AQMAAAAAAAAADTk0LjE3Ni4yMzMuOTMgFWnIA4ZtJKvnIs9g6yZT4WIyPb-rQEB27paIxM_OkxMdMi5kbnNjcnlwdC1jZXJ0LmRucy5jb21zcy5vbmU

-## controld-unfiltered

-ControlD Free DNS.
-Take CONTROL of your Internet.
-Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns

-This is a Unfiltered DNS, no DNS record blocking or manipulation here, if you want to block Malware, Ads & Tracking, or Social Network domains, use the other ControlD DNS configs.

-sdns://AgcAAAAAAAAACjc2Ljc2LjIuMTEAFGZyZWVkbnMuY29udHJvbGQuY29tAy9wMA

 ## controld-block-malware

 ControlD Free DNS.
 Take CONTROL of your Internet.
 Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns